 Radio frequency assignments

 Requests for information

+Free text messages

 These messages include some which are loadable and others which are display only.
 The FMS provides for the capability to receive and send these messages over the data link channel.
-The FMS should provide the capability to interface with the network protocol and integrity checking as defined by ARINC 622, These data link messages will be identified with an Imbedded Message Identifier (IMI) of ATx to distinguish them from AOC messages and take priority over any other pending data link messages.
+The FMS should provide the capability to interface with the network protocol and integrity checking as defined by ARINC 622, These data link messages will be identified with an Imbedded Message Identifier (IMI) of ATx and Message Format Identifier (MFI) of AA/BA to distinguish them from AOC messages and take priority over any other pending data link messages.

 Interpretation of the message is based on the CPDLC application defined by RTCA DO-258 message element number.
 Upon receipt of an ATC uplink, the system should annunciate an alerting level message in the primary field of view and set an output discrete that will be used to control an aural warning.
-These messages may be of the form ATC X, where X can be ROUTE, ALTITUDE, SPEED, etc. The system should also provide for a crew interface that details these messages for crew review along with the appropriate prompts for crew responses such as accept, reject, standby, or response data that may be required.
+The system should also provide for a crew interface that details these messages for crew review along with the appropriate prompts for crew responses such as accept, reject, standby, or response data that may be required.

 As a minimum, the FMC functions should provide the capability to load the following message types: